ncroxon/gnu-efi/README.md

 The approach to building relocatable binaries in the GNU EFI build environment is to:

- (a) build an ELF shared object
+ 1. build an ELF shared object

- (b) link it together with a self-relocator that takes care of
-     applying the dynamic relocations that may be present in the ELF shared object
+ 2. link it together with a self-relocator that takes care of applying the dynamic relocations that may be present in the ELF shared object

- (c) convert the resulting image to an EFI binary
+ 3. convert the resulting image to an EFI binary

 The self-relocator is of course architecture dependent.
 The x86 version can be found in gnuefi/reloc_ia32.c, the x86_64 version